rafaelurben/rafaelurben/README.md

 # Hi there 👋

-I'm Rafael Urben and I live in Switzerland and (Swiss) German is my native language.
+My name is Rafael Urben and I live in Switzerland.
+(Swiss) German is my native language and I speak German, English and a little bit of French.
 I'm currently visiting a so-called "Gymnasium", which is also known as high school in English.
 My aim is to study computer science.

 If you want to learn more about me, you can find more information on my [website](https://rafaelurben.ch).
-(English version in progress... 😉)
+(Redesign and English version in progress... 😉)

-If you have any feedback or questions about my projects, you can contact me [via email](https://go.rafaelurben.ch/devmail) in English or German.
-(NOTE: If you don't speak these languages fluently, please use [deepl.com](https://deepl.com) as a translator. 😉)
+If you have any feedback or questions about my projects, you can contact me [via email](https://go.rafaelurben.ch/devmail).

 ## Projects

 You can find all my projects on my GitHub account.
-My (current) favourite projects are pinned.
+My favourite and most time-consuming projects are pinned.

 ## My tools